jjeanius/rails_project_sales_commission_application/README.md

 <p>• View on localhost:3000</p>

 <strong> Notes </strong>
-<p>•	This application implements: Devise gem to authenticate users and allow them to log in;  create user by using OmniAuth Amazon </p>
+<p>•	This application implements: Devise gem to authenticate users and allow them to log in;  create user by using OmniAuth Amazon.
+I picked Amazon as my OmniAuth identification provider over facebook, Twritter and Google because, my assumption is that employees like to keep their social media outlets private and most would not be comfortable to use their social media login to access their company’s system.
+Also, I think given Amazon’s sales-oriented culture, it makes sense for this type of company to have horizontal expansion into a very different segment of the consumer market.  </p>
 <p>•	“sales” is referred to as a  singular sale, while “salez” is created and use as a plural form of sales </p>

 <strong> Contributer's Guide </strong>